HEchooo/polychat-api/README.md

 ## Introduction

-Open Assistant API is an open-source, self-hosted AI intelligent assistant API, compatible with the official OpenAI interface.
+Polychat API is an open-source, self-hosted AI intelligent assistant API, compatible with the official OpenAI interface.
 It can be used directly with the official OpenAI [Client](https://github.com/openai/openai-python) to build LLM applications.